Instant Pot Pumpkin Soup

 Sauté:

-• Select SAUTE function and wait for the IP to read HOT: add the oil and once simmering add the diced onion and saute for 2 minutes, stirring occasionally.
+• Select the SAUTE function and wait for the IP to indicate 'HOT'.
+Add oil, and once it is simmering, add the diced onion.
+Sauté for 2 minutes, stirring occasionally.

 • Thin out the almond butter with a small amount of broth, and set it aside.

-• Cancel the SAUTE function and add the other ingredients: almond butter mixture, pumpkin cubes, broth, salt, and the other seasonings and spices.
+• Cancel the SAUTE function and add the other ingredients: almond butter mixture, pumpkin cubes, broth, salt, and the different seasonings and spices.
 Stir to combine.

 Pressure-cook:

 • Close the lid and seal the valve.
-Set into HIGH-PRESSUREand cook for about 10 minutes.
+Set to HIGH PRESSURE and cook for about 10 minutes.

-• Allow the pressure to naturally release for 15 minutes and then, release the valve.
+• Let the pressure release naturally for 15 minutes, and then open the valve.

 Blend:

-• Stir in the coconut cream, then, using a ladle, transfer the soup into a heat-resistant blender to smoothen it.
-Give it a few pulses until it has the consistency you like.
+• Stir in the coconut cream, then use a ladle to transfer the soup into a heat-resistant blender to smooth it out.
+Pulse it a few times until it reaches your desired consistency.

-• If needed add more broth or coconut cream to thin it out.
+• If necessary, add additional broth or coconut cream to thin it out.

 • Serve with your favorite toppings.